umobi/AlertFactory/README.md

 }
 ```
 ##### func with(text: Text) -> Self
-As same as with(title:), we rewrite this function to use associated type, that allow you to write more complex alerts.
+As same as with(title:), we rewrite this function to use associated type, which allows you to write more complex alerts.
 So, if your parameter is an Array, automatically, you will have to functions in AlertFactory, the default one is .with(text: [Element]) and the second one is .append(text: Element).
-Now, you do not need to specify index, only appending in the write order.
+Now, you do not need to specify an index, only appending in the write order.

 ```swift
 // Text as primitive type